 This enormous mass is now in Kepler orbit at a certain altitude and speed - Earth Parking Orbit, EPO - around Earth, where the gravity force equals the centrifugal force.
 At a certain, exact time and location in EPO you must now apply a new force in a certain exact direction and duration so that CSM + LM + third stage departs versus the Moon or a location X, where Moon gravity will pull the spacecraft to the target.
 Location X is moving all the time, when the Moon orbits Earth.

-It is always nice to compare old and new spacecrafts carrying out manoeuvres and the fuel consumed and costs incurred.
-And the conclusions is clear!
+It is always nice to compare old and new spacecrafts carrying out maneuvers and the fuel consumed and costs incurred.
+And the conclusions are clear!
 NAXA fakes it.
 47 years ago 1969 and today 2017.
 NAXA could never have sent Apollo 11 + third stage into low Earth orbit 1969!

 Only the French Ariane 5 is real!
 And very expensive.
 As a happy share holder of Airbus NV that produces the Ariane 5 rockets I am happy to hear that an improved version, Ariane 6, is on its way 2015.
 The Ariane 62 uses two booster rockets to put 3 tons in LEO and the Ariane 64 uses four booster rockets at put 10 tons in LEO at much reduced costs.
 No rocket will be available to put 150-300 tons in LEO, though, to enable manned trips to the Moon or planet Mars ... ever!
 Any human in space will be fried to death there and cannot ever return as re-entries are not possible.